tbrand/neph/README.md

 $ shards build # Now executable binary is located at bin/neph
 ```

-Neph can be easily uninstalled, it is only one binary.

 ## Usage

 All features for neph.yaml is written in [sample/neph.yaml](https://github.com/tbrand/neph/blob/master/sample/neph.yaml).
 So please refer for the details.